Kate Bush: 1980–1984: Never for Ever and The Dreaming

 September 1982 saw the release of The Dreaming, the first album Bush produced by herself.
 With her new-found freedom, she experimented with production techniques, creating an album that features a diverse blend of musical styles and is known for its near-exhaustive use of the Fairlight CMI.
 The Dreaming received a mixed reception in the UK, and critics were baffled by the dense soundscapes Bush had created to become "less accessible".
 In a 1993 interview with Q magazine, Bush stated: "That was my 'She's gone mad' album."
 The album entered the UK album chart at No. 3, but is to date her lowest-selling album, garnering "only" a silver disc.
 The album became her first to enter the US Billboard 200 chart, albeit only reaching No. 157.

 "Sat in Your Lap" was the first single from the album to be released.
 It preceded the album by over a year and peaked at No. 11 in the UK.
 The title track, featuring Rolf Harris and Percy Edwards, stalled at No. 48, while the third single, "There Goes a Tenner", stalled at No. 93, despite promotion from EMI and Bush.
 The track "Suspended in Gaffa" was released as a single in Europe, but not in the UK.

 Continuing in her storytelling tradition, Bush looked far outside her own personal experience for sources of inspiration.
 She drew on old crime films for "There Goes a Tenner", a documentary about the Vietnam War for "Pull Out the Pin", and the plight of Indigenous Australians for "The Dreaming".
-"Houdini" is about the magician's death, and "Get Out of My House" was inspired by Stephen King's novel The Shining.
+"Houdini" is about that magician's death, and "Get Out of My House" was inspired by Stephen King's novel The Shining.